I ordered this Zookeeper Prism ABC panel the second I saw it!

 My only regret is that I didn’t plan out fabric placement at all…so I wouldn’t have put orange next to orange or stripes next to stripes, but it’s not too noticeable.

-Funny story…two nights ago I had a nightmare that I sewed the letters together wrong and blogged about this quilt, and then because I didn’t know the alphabet I had to go back to college and retake all my classes and I was failing all of them when I woke up in a cold sweat.
+I had a nightmare two nights ago that I sewed the letters together wrong, and in my dream I couldn’t remember the order of the alphabet.
+Then I was back in college, and had failed a class I forgot I signed up for and woke up in a cold sweat.
 So needless to say I checked and DOUBLE checked to make sure I had my letters in order before I sewed this together! ;)

-I purchased my panel from here, (you can find lots of them if you Google it).
+I purchased my panel from here, (you can find lots of them if you Google it, it’s the Hoffman Fabrics Prism Zookeeper panel).
 It’s digitally printed, but from what I’ve read it washes up great, so we shall see!

 This was a super fast sew…it’s nice to have a quick, satisfying project now and then!